IBM PS/2 Model 30

 • -12V, 0.3A

-The front power switch mechanically connects to the switch on the power supply using a metal rod.
+The front ignition switch mechanically connects to the switch on the power supply, by means of a metal wand.

 Papers